assume-breach/Home-Grown-Red-Team/EvadeMyLazagne/README.md

 4. run pyinstaller --onefile OUTPUT.py

-NOTE: In the future I will ahve a forked copy of Lazagne with all of the comments removed and replaced with known values so they can also be changed to break up the signature of compiled PE.
+NOTE: In the future I will have a forked copy of Lazagne with all of the comments removed and replaced with known values so they can also be changed to break up the signature of compiled PE.
 I just don't have time to work it right now.

 @assume_breach on Twitter if you run into problems.